muggy8/sword-legend/birth and rebirth/roland.md

 "Forgetfulness and Thought Protection for both of you."

 "Oh enchantments!
 I never thought I'd experience something like that."
-Maria said in excitement
+Maria said in excitement.

 "I think we don't actually have any say in this matter, correct?"
 Johan sighed.